Visit the lovely Little Kwara - a new and intimate camp, built only last year.

 Little Kwara: Our full report

-The canvas covered central area houses a small lounge and bar.
-The enormous rattan chairs add a bit of a chic touch, to the range of comfortable chairs and sofas.
-And being slightly raised allows pleasant views over the surrounding scenery - you can relax here and keep an eye out for the animals which wander past.
-Guests are encouraged to help themselves from the fridge in the bar area whenever they like, although there is usually someone about to help.
+Little Kwara’s canvas-covered central area is slightly raised up and houses a small lounge and bar, where enormous rattan chairs add a chic touch to the range of comfortable chairs and sofas.
+With pleasant views over the surrounding scenery, you can relax here and keep an eye out for animals that wander past.
+Guests are encouraged to help themselves to drinks from the fridge whenever they like, although there is usually someone about to help.

-Little Kwara Camp also offers boat trips, some on an unusual double-decker boat giving great views over the tall papyrus.
-For years - between around September and December - guests at Kwara and Little Kwara have been visiting the renowned heronry at Gcodikwe Lagoon, but on our most recent visit in November 2011, we discovered that this heronry has shifted to the neighbouring Xobega Lagoon.
-This trip is often a highlight for visitors, who come to see the innumerable sacred ibis, yellow-billed storks, marabou storks and egrets nesting.
-This trip offers superb opportunities for photography, as approaching the heronry by boat allows you to get very close up, and at eye-level - without scaring the birds away.
+On the water, in addition to mokoro trips, and (seasonal) fishing excursions, Little Kwara Camp also offers boat trips, some on an unusual double-decker boat giving great views over the tall papyrus.
+For years – between around September and December – guests at Kwara and Little Kwara have been visiting the renowned heronry at Gcodikwe Lagoon.
+The heronry has now shifted to the neighbouring Xobega Lagoon, where we went on our most recent visit during November.
+With its innumerable sacred ibis, yellow-billed storks, marabou storks and egrets nesting, the heronry is often a highlight for visitors.
+Approaching by boat allows superb opportunities for photography, too, as you can get very close up, and at eye-level, without scaring the birds away.
 But be warned, the smell is likely to stay with you for some time.

 Ideal length of stay: Three nights.
 Note that if you combine Little Kwara with Lebala, Lagoon, Tau Pan,or Nxai Pan for a total of 6 or more nights, we can usually offer a long-stay discounted rate.
 Please check with us to see if this applies to your trip.